sidddhesh100/Flask-market/README.md

 # Contributing
 Contributions to the project are welcome.
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License
+The Amazon Clone project is licensed under the [MIT License](LICENSE).
+You are free to modify, distribute, and use the code for personal and commercial purposes.